What Is a Two Flute End Mill, and When Should You Use It?

 Tip 4: Secure the Workpiece Tightly

 Two flute end mills generate more cutting force than multi-flute models (from faster speeds).
 If the workpiece isn’t clamped tightly, it will shift mid-cut, ruining your part.
-Use:

-• Vises with soft jaws (to avoid marring aluminum).
+• Vises with soft jaws (to avoid marring aluminum)

-• Clamps or double-sided tape (for thin plastics or wood).
+• Clamps or double-sided tape (for thin plastics or wood)

-Real-world mistake: A beginner once tried to mill an aluminum plate without clamping it— the plate shifted, and the end mill snapped.
+Real-world mistake: A beginner once tried to mill an aluminum plate without clamping it—the plate shifted, and the end mill snapped.
 They had to replace both the tool and the workpiece.
 Don’t skip this step!

-5. Two Flute End Mill vs. 3-Flute vs. 4-Flute: Which Is Better?
+Two Flute vs. 3-Flute vs. 4-Flute: Which Is Better?

 Chip EvacuationExcellent (wide slots)GoodPoor (narrow slots)